Book Review: The Great Gatsby by F. Scott Fitzgerald

 1. "I only record the moments that shine."

-After he broke up with her, he asked each other to destroy all correspondence, which she did, he didn't.
+After he broke up with her, he asked each other to destroy all correspondence, which she did, but he didn't.
 At the age of forty-four, he died of a heart attack caused by excessive drinking, near bankruptcy, and his wife was in an insane asylum.
 His only daughter, who was 19 at the time, sorted out her belongings and found 227 typed pages in a folder marked "absolutely private", all letters from a man named Ginevra King.

 His only daughter sent the letter to the original owner, a longtime wife and mother, and her husband, a Chicago department store tycoon.
 Shan Neva put the letters in the corner of the closet, which was full of luxurious evening dresses.
 Every night, she chose one from this closet and appeared at the dinner table dignifiedly and beautifully. the queen.

-In this high-ranking wealthy family, only the most beautiful women in each generation are named Sineva, Sineva, the famous painting by Leonardo da Vinci, Ginevra de'Benci, the noble lady of Florence, graceful, pure, wisdom.
+In this high-ranking wealthy family, only the most beautiful women in each generation are named Sineva, Sineva, the famous painting by Leonardo da Vinci, Ginevra de'Benci, the noble lady of Florence, graceful, pure, and wise.
 Her grandmother's name is Sinewa, her mother's name is Sinewa, her name is Sinewa, her daughter's name is Sinewa, and the most beautiful of her granddaughters is also called Sinewa.

 Many years later, Seineva would ask her eponymous grandmother, "Grandma, what's locked in this box?"
 Her heavily dressed grandmother shook her head mysteriously.
 It was not until the day she died that people discovered the 227 pages of letters in the box.